monsieurCanard/C-functions-library/README.md

 ```
 git clone https://github.com/monsieurCanard/C-functions-library.git
 ```
-libft.a already include in the repo but you can recompile it by using make command.
+(libft.a already include in the repo but you can recompile it by using make command)